-Currently Power BI has an export limit: 30,000 rows when you export to CSV and 150,000 when you export to Excel.
+Currently, Power BI has an export limit of 30,000 rows when you export to CSV, and 150,000 when you export to Excel.

-There are a lot of complaints about this limit.
+There are numerous complaints of this limit.
 In many cases the limit is a deal breaker when companies decide which reporting tool to use.
-Ideally the limit would be configured by Power BI administrators.
+Ideally, the limit would be configured by Power BI administrators.

 Here are the steps:

-3. Using SQLBI’s DAX Studio, capture the DAX query which Power BI sends to the dataset to get the export, you can capture it either connecting to Power BI desktop or the Power BI dataset published on the server.
+- Using SQLBI’s DAX Studio, capture the DAX query which Power BI sends to the dataset to get the export, you can capture it either connecting to the Power BI desktop or the Power BI dataset published on the server.

 DEFINE This part of the query defines your filters.
 You will need to change it in order to dynamically define the filters based on your slicer states collected during step #2.
 The good news is that each variable defined in this part will match one of your slicers, so creating the DAX expression based on the slicers states is not very difficult.

 EVALUATE TOPN(30002) This is the part where Microsoft hardcoded the number of exported rows.
 TOP 30002 means that the query will return only first 30002 of the result (1 row of the header + 30001 rows of result).
 Now you can change it to any number you want (I changed it to 300,000).

 ORDER BY You can remove this from the query.
 If you export it to Excel the users can re-order the data the way they want anyhow.